JimBobSquarePants/UmbMapper/README.md

 ## Performance

-It should be blazingly quick.
+UmbMapper is blazingly quick.
 I've taken all the super fast bits I'd written in the Ditto library and was able to turbo charge them a little more.
 The underpinning logic is simple also and requires very little run-time work as the rules are already determined at compile-time.

 Additional performance boosting can be delivered using lazy mapping.